 top of page

-Signs That Your Body is Holding Childhood Sexual Abuse.
+Signs That Your Body Could Be Holding Childhood Sexual Abuse.

-- Enrol in my 2 month self paced online healing course for Healing Childhood Sexual Abuse - Work with me 1-1 in a personalised healing programme designed to release the imprints of sexual trauma at a somatic, emotional and energetic level and enable you to move forward in your true power.
-This starts by booking an in depth consultation where you will get a personalised treatment plan and pathway forward.
+- Buy online course: Healing Childhood Sexual Abuse - Work with me 1-1 in a personalised healing programme designed to release the imprints of sexual trauma at a somatic, emotional and energetic level.
+Book a consultation here.

 You may or may not have concrete, reliable memories of the abuse.
 This is normal.
 The memory of childhood sexual trauma is held in the nervous system.
 As a child, your brain would have developed a mechanism to block, fragment or mute the retrieval of the abusive memories.
 This is a protection mechanism.
 A child's brain doesn't have the capacity to process the terror and injustice of sexual abuse, which is why most people start healing this in their 30's and 40's.